 Is Salman Khan SCARED Of Losing His Stardom?
 Here's What The Superstar Has To Say!

-When it comes to stardom, the three Khans- Shahrukh, Salman and Aamir have ruled over the film industry since a long time.
-The three superstars have a commendable work to their credit and enjoy a massive fan-following.
+When it comes to stardom, the three Khans - Shahrukh, Salman and Aamir have ruled the film industry for a long time.
+The three superstars have commendable work to their credit and enjoy a massive fan-following.

-However since the last few years, there are a lot of new talent joining the film industry and their films too have worked well at the box office.
+However, since the last few years, there is a lot of new talent joining the film industry and their films too have worked well at the box office.
 On the other hand, the Khans' last few releases have disappointed the audience.
-So, are they finally moving past their obsession with the three Khans?
+So, are fans finally moving past their obsession with the three Khans?

-Recently in an interview with Filmfare, Salman opened up about the fear of his losing his stardom.
+Recently in an interview with Filmfare, Salman opened up about the fear of losing his stardom.
 Here's what he had to say.

 Salman On If The Fear Of Losing Stardom Bothers Him